auth0/docs/articles/users/guides/update-user-profiles-using-your-database.md

 The User Profile is cached for several reasons.
 First, caching allows you the option of implementing [Single Sign-On](/sso) at the Auth0 layer to avoid going to the Connection for every request.
 Additionally, this provides resilience if a Connection is temporarily unavailable.

 You can delete a user's cached profile with the Auth0 Dashboard or the Management API.
-See [User Data Storage Best Practices](/best-practices/user-data-storage-best-practices) for more information.

 ## Keep reading